metabase/metabase/docs/data-modeling/metadata-editing.md

 2. Select the database, schema, table, and field in question.
 3. Click the **gear** icon to view all the field’s settings.
 4. Set **Field Type** to “Category”.
-5. Set **Filtering on this field** to “A list of all values.”
+5. Set **Filtering on this field** to “A list of all values".
-6. Click **Re-scan this field** at the bottom.

-This setting will display the first 1,000 distinct values (ordered ascending) in that column.
+This setting will run a query against your database to get the first 1,000 distinct values (ordered ascending) for that field.
 If you have columns with more than 1,000 distinct values, we recommend setting **Filtering on this field** to "Search box" instead of "A list of all values".
 For more info, see [How database scans work](../databases/connecting.md#how-database-scans-work).

 ## Column order